cdienem/Bird-Field-Recording/README.md

 # Bird-Field-Recording
-Collection of instructions and tools to handle and analyze bird field recordings
+Collection of instructions and tools to handle and analyze bird field recordings using a simple pipeline:

+.wav files → (predict) BirdNet → (review/correct) AviaNZ → (retrain) BirdNet

+Once the BirdNet weights have been retrained on the data, this model can be used to predict a larger set of field recordings automatically.

 ## Installation of tools